Should You Fertilize Desert Landscape Plants?

 thousands of fungi, thousands of protozoa, plus many larger organisms.

-When You Should Fertilize
+When You Definitely Should Fertilize

+If you’re certain your plant has a nutritional deficiency, you can give it a boost of the missing nutrient in the right form.
 For help identifying nutritional deficiencies in plants, see the University of Arizona’s publication Guide to Symptoms of Plant Nutritional Deficiencies.

 If you live elsewhere in Arizona, you can look up your county’s Master Gardener program by county here.
 They might offer similar services.